-Toilet Trained ChildrenIf a child that is in the 4′s or 5′s class and wears underwear to school, soils his/her underwear you or your emergency contact in the event we cannot reach you will be called to come to school to pick up your child.
-If a child has three or more such accidents ZHPP reserves the right to refuse to allow the child to attend school until such time as ZHPP is reasonably certain that a further accident is unlikely.
+Toilet Trained ChildrenIf a child that is in the four’s or five’s class and wears underwear to school and soils his/her underwear, you or your emergency contact (in the event we cannot reach you) will be called to come to school to pick up your child.
+If a child has three or more such accidents, ZHPP reserves the right to refuse to allow the child to attend school until such time as ZHPP is reasonably certain that a further accident is unlikely.

-SecurityIn the event of a security emergency a member of the staff will call 911.
-The remainder of the staff will be notified over the walkie-talkies.
+SecurityIn the event of a security emergency, a member of the staff will call 911.
+The remainder of the staff will be notified over walkie-talkies.
 Children on the first floor will be directed to classrooms on the second floor.

 The front door will be monitored by ZHPP staff at all times.
 The front door will be locked between 9:30 am to 12:00 pm and again from 1:00 to 2:30 pm.
 The side and back doors will be kept closed and locked at all times.
-The front, back and right side door have key pads to allow for staff to enter throughout the day.
-The key pad code will be changed annually.
+The front, back and right side door have keypads to allow for staff to enter throughout the day.
+The keypad code is changed annually.